 - Approve or reject the discharge of Directors’ liability.

 - Deliver the paper ballot by hand to the SIP Forum Managing Director prior to the date of the general meeting.
-Or, send the ballot via surface mail to the address on the first page of this meeting notice, or send a facsimile to the fax number on the first page of this meeting notice.
+Or, send the ballot via surface mail to the address listed on the ballot, or send a facsimile to the fax number listed on the first page of the ballot form.

 The Board has concluded that two methods are acceptable for electronic voting: